Welcome to Hope International University!

 * If you are a F-1 student transferring from a college/university in the U.S., you will need to fill out an Transfer Request for International Students and include it in the application packet.

 International students are eligible for consideration of academic or athletic scholarships.
 Students of Hope International University cannot receive both an academic and athletic scholarship.

 It is Hope International University's policy that all international students pay all tuition, room, board and fees in advance of enrollment for classes for their initial semester.

 Hope reserves the right to require one full academic year of tuition before issuing an I-20 document.
-At a minimum, as part of funding verification, an initial deposit of the total first semester's tuition must be paid in full to obtain the I-20.
+At a minimum, an initial deposit of $520 must be paid in order to obtain the I-20 .
 Please contact firstname.lastname@example.org for instructions on paying your deposit.
-This advance payment will remain on the student account until the student arrives at Hope and will be used towards the first semester of tuition, room, board and fees.
-If the student is unable to attend Hope due to visa denial or some other reason, the money will be refunded after the arrival date on the I-20 has passed AND the original I-20 has been returned to Hope.
-In this case, immigration officials will be notified that the student's I-20 has been terminated.
+This advance payment will remain on the student’s account until the student arrives at Hope and will be used towards the first semester of tuition, room, board and fees.
+This deposit is non-refundable.

 When the student arrives on campus, he or she will be required to pay the remaining balance for the current semester of tuition, room, board, and fees prior to enrollment for classes.
 Following the required deposits and payments within the first semester, international students are to pay tuition, room, board and fees in full for each subsequent semester in order for registration to be processed.

 After you have been accepted to Hope and made your deposit . . .

 - You will receive your I-20 (for F-1 students)